Savory Quinoa Breakfast Bake {Easy, High Protein}

 • Shredded Mexican Cheese (3/4 cup): I used a Mexican-blend cheese, but sharp or mild cheddar shredded cheese are good substitutes.

-• Salt, Pepper, Onion Powder, and Chili Powder: One teaspoon of chili powder, onion powder, garlic powder, and 1/2 teaspoon of salt add so much flavor.
+• Salt, Pepper, Onion Powder, and Chili Powder: One tablespoon of chili powder is recommended.
+Then, one teaspoon of onion powder, garlic powder, and 1/2 teaspoon of salt.
 Top with hot sauce for some spice!

 All About Quinoa